Premier League betting odds: Latest EPL odds, score predictions, picks

-Premier League odds for the opening games of the season have been released, and we all know the bookies don’t always get it right and there is plenty of cash to be made.
+Premier League odds for the second matchweek season have been released, and we all know the bookies don’t always get it right and there is plenty of cash to be made.

-Here are the latest Prince-Wright’s Premier League score predictions as the Premier League 2021-22 season is about to kick off and the EPL betting odds are all over the place with big signings galore and plenty of teams coping with players coming back late from international duty.
+Here are the latest Prince-Wright’s Premier League score predictions as the Premier League 2021-22 season is here and the EPL betting odds are all over the place with big signings galore and plenty of teams coping with players coming back late from international duty.

-The Premier League score predictions below are for Matchweek 1 with so many intriguing games and big clashes with Manchester City v.
-Tottenham and Manchester United v.
-Leeds United taking center stage.
+The Premier League score predictions below are for Matchweek 2 with so many intriguing games and big clashes with Arsenal v.
+Chelsea and West Ham v.
+Leicester City taking center stage.

 If you, like me, love to dissect all the games and predict what the score will be and which team will win, I encourage you to get involved in the comments section below.
 Let’s have a bit of fun with these Premier League games.